 She is excited and honored to be part of this new season helping to grow LEAD Collective.

-Kenny G is a retired Air Force officer who has spent his 21 year career in Communications and Information career field and landed in Powdersville SC in 2009 with his wife Sherry and two boys, Drake and Miles.
-Sherry is on staff at Grace Church PVL and the boys are currently studying at Clemson.
+Kenny G is a retired Air Force officer who has spent his 21 year career in Communications and Information career field and landed in Powdersville SC in 2009 with his late wife Sherry and two boys, Drake and Miles.

 After retirement, Kenny has been dedicated in supporting at risk students through his church and community.

 He spent 4 years on staff with Grace PVL as minister to guests and leading the men's program.
 He also landed a position with the Frazee Center to expand and grow the existing Mentor Greenville program.
 He helped expanded the program to become what is now known as Mentor Upstate which encompasses much of the Upstate.

 He has a passion to serve and lead.
 He enjoys helping organizations become more efficient and effective through use of technology and automation.
 His hobbies include martial arts, swimming, hunting and meeting new people.

 Katelyn worked in Operations at InvestiNet, a financial company, for the past six years and served on the Humanitarian Council there.
 As part of the humanitarian efforts at InvestiNet, she organized community fundraising events in Poe Mill and worked alongside non-profits in the area, including GOAT.

 Katelyn has volunteered with Eleos in the past and filled an interim Tutoring Director position at Eleos for a few months in 2018.
 Katelyn and her husband Brandon live in Nicholtown with their two young boys, Grizzly and Gavin.
 They enjoy exploring the neighborhood together and meeting their neighbors.